 There are various reasons to remove the carpet in your home; sometimes, it’s cosmetic, and other times it’s a necessity.
 Regardless of the reason, the next question is, can you do it yourself.
 The answer isn’t as cut and dry as it may seem.
 The main hurdles are time and health.
-Carpet removal is a very heavy-duty project and can lead to injury if you aren’t in the right shape for it.
-The project can also be time-consuming depending on how the carpet and underlayment were originally installed.
+Carpet removal is a heavy-duty project and can lead to injury if you aren’t in the right shape.
+The project can also be time-consuming, depending on how the carpet and underlayment were initially installed.

 There are pros and cons to removing the carpet yourself, as long as you perform this task correctly.
 Removing carpet on your own is a great way to save money instead of hiring a professional.
 Depending on your square footage, paying someone to remove your carpet can cost hundreds of dollars.
 Removing carpet can be a useful skill to know for the future; following our steps below, you can learn how to get it done quickly and efficiently.